garyptchoi/prismatic-assemblies/README.txt

-Codes and link patterns for the deterministic and statistical control of connectivity and rigidity in prismatic assemblies
+Codes and link patterns for the deterministic and stochastic control of connectivity and rigidity in prismatic assemblies

 Reference:
 G. P. T. Choi, S. Chen, and L. Mahadevan,